VitaliyFedyay/firebase-angular/README.md

 # ToDo Task Manager🕖

-This is clone trello on Angular with using Firebase and created on IDE **VS Code**.
+This is project on Angular with using Firebase and created on IDE **VS Code**.

 # URL
 Project deployed on https://fir-caa0d.firebaseapp.com/